 Depart Arequipa today through the town of Yura to the Colca Canyon.
 Reaching a depth of 3,400 metres the 62 miles long Colca Canyon is one of the deepest canyons in the world.
 The valley was home to the Cabana and Collagua people almost 2,000 years ago, who built a system of terraces that trap melting run-off water from nearby snow-capped volcanoes.
 Relax in the afternoon at La Calera hot springs in the main town of Chivay as you ease into the higher altitudes.

-Accommodation: Casa Andina Classic Colca
+Accommodation: Casa Andina Standard Colca

 Colca Canyon - Lake Titicaca